 The living room is quite a big space with different areas incorporated into it, so we will try to break it down in a way that makes sense.

-The actual living area has so much seating!
-We wanted to play with color here as well while making sure it’s comfortable.
+The actual living area has so much soft seating!
+We wanted to play with color and funky patterns as well while making sure it’s comfortable.
 The couches with the rainbow rug immediately draw the eye in.

 SHOP MY LOOK (Just click on the items you love and add them to your cart!)